Essential sales manager competencies for assessment, selection, and development.

 1. Answering Common Customer Questions

 Setting an example and providing leadership is reflected in a manager's ability to answer important customer questions.
 There are six common questions that buyers have in mind when considering new purchases or suppliers.
-Managers who use good answers inspire confidence, lead by example, and help thier team members communicate with more credibility and confidence.
+Managers who use good answers inspire confidence, lead by example, and help their team members communicate with more credibility and confidence.

 2. Market and Industry Understanding